Call for an appointment

 Psychosis

-Psychosis services offered in the greater Boise, Meridian, ID area
+Psychosis services offered in the greater Boise, Garden City and Meridian, ID

 Psychosis is well known as the primary symptom of schizophrenia, but many psychiatric and physical conditions can cause a psychotic break.
-The experienced team at the Mental Health Clinic of Idaho in Meridian, Idaho, encourages you to seek care as soon as possible after your first psychotic episode.
+The experienced team at the Mental Health Clinic of Idaho encourages you to seek care as soon as possible after your first psychotic episode.
 Early treatment significantly lowers your risk for ongoing psychosis.
-Call the office at 208-506-3618 or schedule an in-person or telehealth appointment online today click here and get personalized treatment that improves your mental well-being.

 Psychosis Q & A